wangwei-630/Initial_Model_Visualization/README.md

 cd Initial_Model_Visualization
 pip install -r requirements.txt
 ```
-Then you need to prepare the SMPL model files in smplx/models.
+Then prepare the SMPLX model files in smplx/models.
 The final directory structure should look like this:	<br>
 ```
 smplx
 └── models